leighpoulier/cinco-dados/README.md

 tty-reader (~> 0.9.0)
 ```

-To install all required dependences, and then run the application execute the following in a terminal
+To install all required dependences, and then run the application execute the `cincodados.sh` bash script in a terminal

 ```bash
 $ ./cincodados.sh
 ```

 After running this command the first time, the dependencies should all be installed.
-On subsequent executions, you can skip the dependency checking and run the application directly by executing the following instead:
+On subsequent executions, you can skip the dependency checking and run the application directly by executing the `cincodados-run.sh` script instead:

 ```bash
 $ ./cincodados-run.sh